sineshashi/SchoolManageMent/README.md

   14) Meeting: Reperesents a single meeting considering two meetings in a working day.

   15) Leave: Represents an entilty for consisting of all the data for a leave.

+**Different Systems**

+  1) **Authentication**: This application uses jwt authentication and stores specific data to the token and relies on that token data for authentication and permission management.

+  2) **AppStaff Management**: AppStaff means the staff who are managing the system at the company level and do the work of onboarding new institutions.
+AppStaffs will have access to onboard new institutions and edit their details.
+AppStaff with app_admin designation will have access to all APIs in the system.

+  3) **Institute Staff Management**: APIs related to institute staff management has been provided.
+Schools can create different type of staffs, store their personal and educational details in the database and give special designation and permissions like Class Teacher, Wing Co-ordinator etc.

+  4) **Institute Configuration Mangement**: There are few things like what classes institute has, what subjects it provides in different classes etc to be saved at institute(admin) level.
+APIs for all that kind of stuff have been provided.
+Classes along with class group or level, subject groups and different types of levels in both cases of classes and subjects have been provided.
+So that persons with different level of permissions and designations can be created.

+  5) **Student and Parent Management**: APIs related to student admission and saving details of students and parents have been provided.

+  6) **Holiday Management**: RestAPIs related to different type of holidays like weekly holidays, annual holidays and unusual holidays like summer vacation have been provided.

+  7) **Leave Managemet**: Leave applications of student and institute staff both have been provided.
+Students can apply to Class Teacher, Vice Class Teacher, Principal etc while staff too can apply to the relevent designation.
+It has been left out to frontend that to whom those leaves can be applied should be permitted.
+Backend does not verify that leave can be applied of class teacher or not.
+Although this will be a matter of few lines of code to make those things configurable at backend.

+  **Till now, Rest APIs for these features have been provides.
+Next in pipeline is Attendance management system for students and staff both.**